Molly Goodenbour

-Molly Colleen Goodenbour (born February 8, 1972) is an American former college basketball coach and former professional basketball player who is the current women's basketball head coach at the University of San Francisco.
+Molly Colleen Goodenbour (born February 8, 1972) is an American college basketball coach and former professional basketball player who is the current women's basketball head coach at the University of San Francisco.
 Goodenbour previously was head coach at Santa Rosa Junior College, UC Irvine, and Cal State Dominguez Hills.

 College career

 Goodenbour graduated from Waterloo West High School in Waterloo, Iowa and went on to play basketball at Stanford from 1989 to 1993.
 Goodenbour was a freshman reserve guard on Stanford's 1990 National Championship team.
 As a junior in 1992, she was named Most Outstanding Player as Stanford won their 2nd national championship in 1992.
 In the tournament, she set the record for most three-pointers made with 18.

 USA Basketball

 Goodenbour was named to the team representing the US at the 1995 Pan American Games, however, only four teams committed to participate, so the event was cancelled.